 Talented real estate agents are sales and marketing specialists.
 These agents know how to interpret home sale data to determine a price, and the best times to list/buy your home.
 Additionally, they know how to prepare and present your home to prospective home buyers and promote it to grab home buyers’ attention.

-Getting back to Schneider’s article…he concluded that regardless of technological advances and the inclination toward mergers to an increasingly centralized industry with few big players; it’s ultimately about nearby professionals who have the knowledge of the local market, who can personally assist you through your transaction.
+Getting back to Schneider’s article, he concluded that regardless of technological advances and the inclination toward mergers to an increasingly centralized industry with few big players.
+It’s ultimately about nearby professionals who have the knowledge of the local market.
+It’s basically who can personally assist you through your transaction.
 Personal attention cannot be under-emphasized, especially when the transaction is demanding or emotionally charged.

 Are you better off without a real estate agent?
 You might think that technology has made it easier for you to go it alone; but, if you want a relatively smooth transaction with little drama – hire a professional.

 This article is not intended to provide nor should it be relied upon for legal and financial advice.
-This article was originally published in the Montgomery County Sentinel the week of January 21, 2013.
 Using this article without permission is a violation of copyright laws.
 Copyright © 2013 Dan Krell.